onekey-sec/ubi_reader/README.md

 image, the Super Node, and both Master Nodes are displayed.
 Using the (-u, --ubifs-info) option, it will get the UBIFS info from inside a UBI file instead.

+## Display Block Information:
+    ubireader_display_blocks [options] "{'block.attr':?, ...}" path/to/file

+Search for and display block information.
+This can be used for debugging failed image and file extractions.
+The blocks are searched for using a double quoted Python Dict of search paramaters, example. "{'peb_num':[0, 1] + range(100, 102), 'ec_hdr.ec': 1, 'is_valid': True}" This will find PEBs 0, 1, 100, 101, 102, with an erase count of 1 that is a valid block.
+Can use any of the parameters in ubireader.ubi.block.description.

 ## Options:
 Some general option flags are
 * -l, --log: This prints to screen actions being taken while running.